abnamro/repository-scanner/components/resc-vcs-scanner/README.md

   ```
 </details>

 ## Testing
-In order to run (unit/linting) tests locally, there are several command specified below on how to run these tests.
+Run below commands to make sure that the unit tests are running and that the code matches quality standards:

-To run these tests you need to install tox this can be done on Linux and Windows, where or the latter you can use GIT Bash.
+_**Note:**_ To run these tests you need to install [tox](https://pypi.org/project/tox/).
+This can be done on Linux and Windows with Git Bash.

-To make sure the unit tests are running and that the code matches quality standards run:
 ```bash
 pip install tox      # install tox locally